 Responsibilities: The PD is directly responsible for oversight of the NAP, including management of Purdue personnel involved, fiscal management, reporting, accountability issues, and liaison activities with funded affiliates and USDA-NIFA Project officer.
-He is available to all of the state and regional AgrAbility projects (SRAPs) for program consultation and acts as liaison to the evaluation team at the University of Illinois.
-He reviews all NAP resources prior to release and participates in the National Training Workshop and other training/networking activities.
-He chairs the National Project Advisory Committee and ensures that strategic planning findings are incorporated into annual project renewal plans.
+The PD is available to all of the state and regional AgrAbility Projects (SRAPs) for program consultation and acts as liaison to the evaluation team at Colorado State University.
+The PD reviews all NAP resources prior to release and participates in the National Training Workshop and other training/networking activities.
+The PD chairs the National Project Advisory Team and ensures that strategic planning findings are incorporated into annual project renewal plans.

-Responsibilities: The NAP project manager is responsible for day-to-day management of operations and Purdue staff and for project coordination with the staffs of Goodwill of Finger Lakes, the Arthritis Foundation-Indiana Chapter, the University of Illinois at Urbana-Champaign, unfunded collaborators, and each of the SRAPs.
-He seeks to ensure good working relationships between the NAP, SRAPs, and all NAP collaborators and stakeholders.
-He coordinates annual reporting activities of the NAP, the design of new educational resources, webinars, and the NAP's online presence in collaboration with the NAP IT specialist.
+Responsibilities: The NAP Project Manager (PM) is responsible for day-to-day management of operations and Purdue staff and for project coordination with the staffs of NAP subcontractors, unfunded collaborators, and each of the SRAPs.
+The PM seeks to ensure good working relationships between the NAP, SRAPs, and all NAP collaborators and stakeholders.
+The PM coordinates annual reporting activities of the NAP, the design of new educational resources, webinars, and the NAP’s online presence, in collaboration with the NAP IT specialist.

-Qualifications: Paul Jones has been an AgrAbility staff member since 1998 and manager of the BNG Resource Center since 2000.
-As manager of the Resource Center, he has been involved in the development of all resources over the past 13 years, including several that have received national awards.
-He also managed grants from NEC Foundation of America that allowed for the distribution of assistive technology resources to every county Extension office and FFA chapter in the U.S. Mr. Jones holds a split appointment between the NAP and the Indiana AgrAbility Project.
+Qualifications: Paul Jones has been an AgrAbility staff member since 1998, manager of the BNG Resource Center since 2000, and manager of the national AgrAbility Project since 2008.
+As manager of the Resource Center, he has been involved in the development of all resources over the past 17 years, including several that have received national awards.

 Responsibilities: The assistive technology specialist helps promote RESNA certification of SRAP staff members in order to enhance the level of services being provided, assists with the development of new resources on self-employment for AgrAbility customers utilizing VR resources, coordinates the Assistive Technology Community of Interest, and acts as the NAP liaison to RESNA.